 - Class F - fires usually occurring in a commercial kitchen and involving cooking oils, e.g. deep fat fryers.

 What fire extinguisher should I use?

-- Powder fire extinguishers - these can be used on Class A, B, C and electrical fires.
-Under the fire extinguisher colour code, these have a blue label.
+Used on Class A, B, C and electrical fires, and will have a blue label.
 To use them, aim the jet at the base of the fire until all flames are extinguished.
 If the fire extinguisher has a hand control, use this to let the air clear before tackling the fire again if needed.

 Using other fire safety equipment

-- Fire hoses - these contain water or foam and can be used to extinguish fires.
+- Fire hoses - these contain water or foam and can be used to extinguish fires in a similar way to their fire extinguisher counterparts.
 They shouldn't be used on fires containing electrical equipment or flammable liquids.